crhall-writing/crhall-writing.github.io/_poems/look-over-your-shoulder-before-closing-the-door.md

 I wonder what you tell her about me.
 did you ever say I was special to you?
 or did you draw me like an outline--
-you got what you needed; lights out--let’s get to bed
+you got what you needed; lights out--let’s get to bed.